Đánh giá Mullvad: Tóm tắt nhanh của chuyên gia

-Mullvad VPN is also really good for torrenting, and my colleagues in restrictive countries like China and Iran confirmed that Mullvad VPN is able to bypass VPN blocks, allowing them to surf a free and open internet.
+Mullvad VPN is also really good for torrenting, and it works in restrictive countries like China and Iran, allowing users to access a free and open internet.

 I give Mullvad VPN a lot of high marks, but it has some flaws — my main complaint is that Mullvad VPN isn’t good for streaming.
-In my tests, Mullvad VPN unblocked Netflix, but it was unable to access Amazon Prime, Hulu, and many other top streaming services.
+In my tests, Mullvad VPN worked with Netflix, but it was unable to access Amazon Prime and many other top streaming services.
 Also, there’s no WebRTC leak protection, and Mullvad VPN doesn’t offer 24/7 live chat support.